Easy Code Management Software with Approval Workflows

 Common Code Metrics Include

-Code Complexity: Tools analyse code to measure complexity, focusing on factors like cyclomatic complexity and maintainability index.
+Tools analyse code to measure complexity, focusing on factors like cyclomatic complexity and maintainability index.
 High complexity may indicate difficult-to-maintain or error-prone areas needing improvement or refactoring.

-Code Coverage Code coverage metrics show what percentage of the codebase is covered by tests.
+Code coverage metrics show what percentage of the codebase is covered by tests.
 Higher coverage typically indicates that the code is well-tested, reducing the likelihood of bugs slipping into production.

-Technical Debt: Tools track technical debt, the cost of quick, suboptimal solutions.
+Tools track technical debt, the cost of quick, suboptimal solutions.
 It highlights areas where future rework is needed, helping teams identify code that requires refactoring or more sustainable design choices.

-Bug Density: This metric measures the number of bugs per lines of code, helping teams pinpoint areas of the code that are particularly error-prone.
+This metric measures the number of bugs per lines of code, helping teams pinpoint areas of the code that are particularly error-prone.

-Churn Rate: Churn rate tracks the frequency of code changes, indicating potential instability.
+Churn rate tracks the frequency of code changes, indicating potential instability.
 A high churn rate often signals areas of the code that need a redesign or further investigation into frequent modifications.

 API Endpoint Analysis